Direct to consumer brands are taking over the world.

-Over the last few years, we’ve seen the market gradually shift towards direct-to-consumer brands (DTC brands).
-Direct-to-consumer brands create a more direct relationship with their suppliers by cutting out any middlemen so they can bring better-quality products at lower price-points to their consumers.
+Direct to consumer brands create a more direct relationship with their suppliers by cutting out any middlemen so they can bring better-quality products at lower price points to their consumers.

 This business model works especially well now because more and more consumers flock online to purchase everything from medicine to household items to fashion products, so it’s easier for traditional, in-person retailers to be cut out of the buyer’s journey entirely.

-This is why online born-and-bred DTC brands are taking the shopping market by storm.
+This is why online born-and-bred direct to consumer brands are taking the shopping market by storm.
 They can provide exactly what these educated consumers are after: A more customized, accessible, consumer-focused experience.

-In this article, we’ll take a closer look at emerging DTC trends and explain how brands can benefit from incorporating DTC sales, supply, and manufacturing strategies into their own business plans.
-Then we’ll explore 50 of our favorite direct-to-consumer brands and evaluate what you can learn from them.
+In this article, we’ll take a closer look at emerging direct to consumer trends and explain how brands can benefit from incorporating DTC sales, supply, and manufacturing strategies into their own business plans.
+Then we’ll explore 50 of our favorite direct to consumer brands and evaluate what you can learn from them.

 That’s lots to cover, so let’s dive straight in!